- Web1 (1989-2004), also called ‘static web’, was ‘read-only’ and decentralised.

 The Paradigm Shift to Decentralisation

-For instance, non-fungible tokens (NFTs) already provide creators with better and more equitable compensation by allowing them to directly profit off their work through built-in royalties.
+For instance, non-fungible tokens (NFTs) already provide creators with better and more equitable compensation by allowing them to directly profit from their work through built-in royalties.

 Cryptocurrency will play a huge role in Web3, with tokens acting as a financial incentive for users to participate in the web’s governance.
 Token owners can form communities, known as decentralised autonomous organisations (DAOs), and vote on how the funds of a decentralised app (dapp) are distributed.
 Blockchain-based games, dubbed ‘play-to-earn’ (P2E) games, are a great example of this system in action.